California Security Deposit Law (Ultimate Landlord Guide)

 Question #5: Can a Landlord Keep Part or All of a Tenant’s Security Deposit in the State of California?

-• Failure by the tenant to pay their month's rent or return any unpaid rent or rent owed as stated in the rental agreement
+• Failure by the tenant to pay their month's rent or return any unpaid rent or owed as stated in the rental agreement

-• If the tenant is moving out after the tenancy but fails to clear their utility bills minus allowable deductions
+• If the tenant is moving out after the tenancy but fails to clear their utility bills minus allowable deductions under law

 security deposit california